ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

-The Docker container reads the content of the file from `stdin`, and writes a .zip archive with the compiled swift executable file to `stdout`.
+The Docker container reads the content of the file from `stdin`, and writes a compressed archive with the compiled swift executable file to `stdout`.

 ### Packaging Swift 4.2 multi-file projects and dependencies
 {: #prep_swift42_multi}

-Package your Swift 4.2 multi-file projects and dependencies by creating a directory structure, compressing the contents, and then passing the .zip file to Docker.
+Package your Swift 4.2 multi-file projects and dependencies by creating a directory structure, compressing the contents, and then passing the compressed file to Docker.
 {: shortdesc}

 **Before you begin**